Preparing to leave Singapore

 • Your application number.

 If all are in order, your online application will be approved and the endorsed certificate can be collected the next working day.
 You will be required to pay S$23 online after approval.
-Please present your application number when you come at the AVS Service Centre to collect the officially endorsed certificate

 (b) Issuance of watermarked electronic veterinary health certificateWe are also able to convert a veterinary health certificate issued by a licensed private veterinarian into a watermarked veterinary health certificate.